epfl-systemf/Warblre/doc/Differences.md

 Rather than positing their success, the mechanization accounts for potential failure by using the error monad.
 Proofs are then conducted to show formally that these assumptions are indeed correct.

+### "Numeric checks"

+The specification contains a few assertions which ensure that numbers can be safely represented in JavaScript.

+> Some examples:
+>> It is a Syntax Error if CountLeftCapturingParensWithin(Pattern) ≥ 2^32 - 1.
+>
+>> Assert: n < 2^32 - 1.

+These checks are currently not mechanized, as unbound integers are used in Coq, OCaml and JavaScript.

 ## Non-structurally recursive functions